Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 - **Description**: The hackathon ends on this day.
 Participants are expected to submit their solutions by the end of the day.
 - **Evaluation Criteria**: Submissions will be evaluated based on creativity, understanding of quantum concepts, and practical application of quantum computing.

+## Giveaways

+We are excited to announce that we will be giving away some awesome goodies and certificates!
+Participate in our events and activities for a chance to win these exciting rewards.
+Stay tuned for more details!

 ## Resourses

 ### IBM Quantum Composer